45. What if I am a college student?

 Students on summer break/vacation

-You are still SNAP eligible while on summer or vacation break as long as you are enrolled for the upcoming term.
+You remain SNAP eligible while on summer or vacation break as long as enrolled for the upcoming term.
 You are no longer considered “continuously enrolled” once you graduate, are suspended, expelled, drop out, or you are planning to enroll in college in the coming months but the term has not started yet.
-See language in the SNAP rules re being “continuously enrolled.”
 106 C.M.R. §362.420.

 Students living with spouse or parents

 If you live with your parents and you are under age 22, you must be part of their SNAP household, even if you purchase and prepare your own food separately.
-If you are married and live with your spouse, you must be together in a SNAP household.
+If you live with your spouse, you must be together in a SNAP household.
 See Question 36.

 Students with meal plans

 If you live on campus and get most (more than 2/3) of your meals through your meal plan, you do not qualify for SNAP.
-However, you may be eligible for SNAP when you are home during summer break if your family also gets SNAP, assuming you meet the other student status rules.
+However, you may be eligible for SNAP when you are home during summer break, assuming you meet the other student status rules.

 There are specific SNAP rules do not count any financial aid in calculated your SNAP benefits.
 This includes federal, state, local and private financial aid.
 It includes loans, grants, scholarships, stipends and work study.